-One of our Registered Occupational Therapist’s Sharon Woodward believes education is one of the most effective ways to prevent PI in the community.
-“Knowledge is power,” says Sharon.
-“Ensuring your client, their family and caregiver(s) understand the risks associated with PI is key.
-If everyone is aware of what to look for and what to do, then a PI can potentially be prevented in the early stages.”
+Education is one of the most effective ways to prevent pressure injuries in the community.
+Knowledge is definitely power and ensuring your client, their family and caregiver(s) understand the risks associated with pressure injuries is key.
+If everyone is aware of what to look for and what to do, then a pressure injury can potentially be prevented in the early stages.

-One of the best ways to help prevent PI is to carry out timely, regular and structured assessments of vulnerable skin areas, to determine an individual’s level of risk.
+One of the best ways to help prevent pressure injuries is to carry out timely, regular and structured assessments of vulnerable skin areas, to determine an individual’s level of risk.
 The National Pressure Ulcer Advisory Panel guidelines encourage carers and clinicians to use a standardised assessment tool, along with their clinical judgement.
 While the choice of tool is up to you, it’s important that everyone involved in a person’s care is on the same page.
 If healthcare professionals use the same assessment tool, that can transfer between the home, hospital or care facilities, then a client is more likely to receive seamless care.

-Click here for the downloadable version of the Waterlow Score.
+Click here for the downloadable version of the Waterlow Score

-Sharon explains that the level of risk provided by the Waterlow Score can be used by OTs to form part of the rationale for selecting appropriate support surfaces (seating, mattress etc.) and other equipment.
-“It can be really helpful for selecting what equipment is needed to reduce the PI risk and support a carer to move their client, check skin and prevent shear and skin damage during daily activities,” Sharon says.
+The level of risk provided by the Waterlow Score can be used by Occupational Therapists to form part of the rationale for selecting appropriate support surfaces (seating, mattress etc.) and other equipment.
+It can be really helpful for selecting what equipment is needed to reduce the pressure injuries risk and support a carer to move their client, check skin and prevent shear and skin damage during daily activities.

-Sharon says that in addition to good information and education, having access to the right equipment at the right time is critical for preventing PI.
-“Waiting too long for equipment to relieve pressure areas often makes everything worse, resulting in longer recovery times and potentially hospital intervention if the skin opens and infection sets in,” Sharon explains.
+In addition to good information and education, having access to the right equipment at the right time is critical for preventing pressure.
+Waiting too long for equipment to relieve pressure areas often makes everything worse, resulting in longer recovery times and potentially hospital intervention if the skin opens and infection sets in.

 Surface – supportive and pressure relieving surface